RR-SparrowUp/Affine-Transformation/README.md

 # Affine Transformation Analysis of Biped 2D Keypoints

 This repository contains code for analyzing and visualizing affine transformations between 2D keypoints of a biped model.
-The mathematical foundation provided below outlines the key concepts and computations implemented in the code.
+The following mathematical overview outlines the key concepts and computations implemented in the code.

 ## Mathematical Overview